jacksonjude/MC-Pack-Compressor/README.md

 Compresses Minecraft resourcepacks by comparing the resourcepack assets folder to the default Minecraft assets folder.
 It then removes any excess files that would not be used as altered assets.

-## Setup
+## Executable Setup

-- Run:

-        cd MC-Pack-Compressor
-        npm install

-- Get the path of the resourcepack, Minecraft version number, and any files/folders to not include

-## Usage

-    cd MC-Pack-Compressor
-    npm start <resourcepack path> [MC ver #] [paths to skip...]
+This option uses an executable and a config file for an easy setup.

+- Download the latest release zip
+- Place the rpc executable and rpc.properties into the resourcepack
+- Open the rpc.properties file and configure it, choosing what files to include, not include, MC version number, etc.
+- Run the rpc executable to run the program with the configuration

 ### Notes